Blackmanx/aws-certification-learning/module-6/README.md

 - Amazon Elastic Block Store (EBS) provides persistent storage.
 EBS snapshots, which reside on Amazon S3, are used to create the volume.
 - Instance store volumes are ephemeral (non-persistent).
 That means data is lost if the instance is shut down.
 A template stored on Amazon S3 is used to create the volume.

+### **Security Groups**

+Security Groups are the fundamental of network security in AWS, as they control how traffic is allowed into or out of our EC2 instances (as well as some other services) within a region/VPC combination.
+They can only contain **allow** rules, and they can reference IP or other security groups.
+If your application is not accessible by a time out error, it's a security group issue.
+Otherwise, if it's a connection refused error, it's the app's fault.

+They regulate:
+- Access to Ports
+- Authorised IP ranges – IPv4 and IPv6
+- Control of inbound network (from other to the instance)
+- Control of outbound network (from the instance to other)

+> All inbound traffic is **blocked** by default and all outbound traffic is **allowed**
+> by default.

+### **EC2 Instance Connect**

+Instance Connect lets you connect to your EC2 Instance within your browser.
+In order to do this, AWS uploads a temporary key onto your EC2 instance, and it requires port 22 to be open.

+It only works on **Amazon Linux 2** instances.

 ### **Rehost**